-• Testing the effectiveness of controls relating to management's goodwill and intangible asset impairment tests, including controls over the determination of the fair value of the Europe reporting unit and related intangible assets.

-- Testing management's process for determining the fair value of the Europe reporting unit and related intangible assets.
-We evaluated the reasonableness of management's forecasts of future cashflows and long-term growth rates by comparing these forecasts to historical operating results of the Company as well as a retrospective review of the accuracy of management's prior forecasts. - Utilizing a valuation specialist to assist in testing the management's income and market approach models for the Europe reporting unit and relief from royalty method for intangible assets and certain related significant assumptions. - Evaluating whether the assumptions used were reasonable by considering the past performance of the reporting unit and third-party market data, and whether such assumptions were consistent with evidence obtained in other areas of the audit.
+- Testing the effectiveness of internal controls relating to management's goodwill and intangible assets impairment tests, including controls over the determination of the fair value of the Europe reporting unit and related intangible assets. - Testing management's process for determining the fair value of the Europe reporting unit and related intangible assets.
+We evaluated the reasonableness of management's forecasts of future cash flows, including store growth, and long-term growth rates by comparing these forecasts to historical operating results of the Company and performing a retrospective review of the accuracy of management's prior forecasts. - Utilizing a valuation specialist to assist in testing management's income and market approach models for the Europe reporting unit and relief from royalty method for intangible assets and certain related significant assumptions. - Evaluating whether the assumptions used were reasonable by considering the past performance of the reporting unit and third-party market data, and whether such assumptions were consistent with evidence obtained in other areas of the audit.

-Store Asset Impairment
+Store Assets Impairment

-As described in Notes 2 and 6 to the consolidated financial statements, the Company's consolidated fixed assets, net balance was \$93.7 million and operating lease right-of-use asset was \$222.2 million as of January 28, 2023.
-For the year ended January 28, 2023, the Company recognized store asset impairment losses of \$2.1 million, as disclosed in Note 12, which consists of impairment charges for fixed assets of \$1.7 million and impairment charges for operating right-of-use assets of \$0.4 million.
-The Company evaluates the carrying value of long-lived assets or asset groups (defined as a store, corporate facility or distribution center) for impairment when events or changes in circumstances indicate that the carrying values may not be recoverable.
+As described in Note 6 to the consolidated financial statements, the Company's consolidated fixed assets, net balance was \$90.5 million and operating lease right-of-use assets was \$196.8 million as of February 3, 2024.
+For the year ended February 3, 2024, the Company recognized store asset impairment losses of \$2.9 million, as disclosed in Note 12, which consists of impairment charges for fixed assets of \$1.6 million and impairment charges for operating right-of-use assets of \$1.3 million.
+As described in Note 2 to the consolidated financial statements, the Company evaluates the carrying value of long-lived assets or asset groups (defined as a store, corporate facility or distribution center) for impairment when events or changes in circumstances indicate that the carrying values may not be recoverable.
 Events that result in a store asset impairment review include plans to close a store or facility or a significant decrease in the operating performance of a store.
-When such an indicator occurs, the Company evaluates the store assets for impairment by comparing the undiscounted future cash flows expected to be generated by the store to its carrying amount.
-If the carrying amount exceeds the estimated undiscounted future cash flows, an analysis is performed to estimate the fair value of the asset.
+When such an indicator occurs, the Company evaluates the store assets for impairment by comparing the undiscounted future cash flows expected to be generated by the store to the carrying amount.
+If the carrying amount exceeds the estimated undiscounted future cash flows, an analysis is performed to estimate the fair value of the assets.
 An impairment is recorded if the fair value of the store's assets is less than the carrying amount.

 The evaluation of store assets for possible indications of impairment and the determination of the fair value of a store requires management to make significant estimates, complex judgments, and assumptions.
-These assumptions include estimated future cashflows, sublease income, and discount rate.
+These assumptions include estimated future cash flows, sublease income, and the discount rate.